 - Ask whether people know how to prevent heat-related illness and are taking precautions.

-- Heat stroke is a medical emergency.
-If you feel dizzy or disoriented call 911.
-If someone has a high temperature and is unconscious or confused or has stopped sweating move them to a cool shady spot (if safe to do so) call for medical assistance and cool the person right away.
+- If you spot someone who has a high temperature and is unconscious or confused, or has stopped sweating, offer assisting by providing water and moving them to a cool shady spot (if safe to do so), and call for medical assistance.

 - If you see an animal or child in a hot car, note the license plate, contact 911 and then the BC SPCA helpline at 1-855-622-7722.